codelandev/snippets/CSS & HTML/Starting a Project.md

 $medium-font-size: 1.2em
 $medium-line-height: 1em
 ```
-The medium size are the regular size of the project.
+The medium size is the regular size of the project.